A comparison of variational upwinding schemes for geophysical fluids, and their application to potential enstrophy conserving discretisations: Results

 The mass and vorticity conservation errors are given in Fig. \ref{fig::mass_cons_nits}.
 In each case the mass conservation is exact (machine precision), while the global vorticity integral (over a sphere of radius 6371220.0m) is un-normalised and of $\mathcal{O}(10^{-5})$, showing that in each case the potential vorticity stabilisation has no bearing on its conservation.

 While the energy and potential enstrophy conservation errors are remarkably similar for the SUPG and downwinded trial functions, the number of iterations required to achieve convergence of the nonlinear solver differs greatly, as shown in Fig. \ref{fig::ke_spectra_nits}.
 The downwinded trial function solution requires fewer iterations on average to achieve convergence than either the APVM or SUPG formulations.
-This is despite the fact that the turbulent profile is almost identical to that for the SUPG formulation, as reflected in the kinetic energy spectra at day 20, as also shown in Fig. \ref{fig::ke_spectra_nits}, and the potential vorticity field, as observed in Fig. \ref{fig::vort_nits_day20}.
+This is perhaps due to the additional higher order corrections in the Taylor series expansion of the downwinded trial functions \eqref{eq::basis_down}.
+This improved solver convergence is despite the fact that the turbulent profile is almost identical to that for the SUPG formulation, as reflected in the kinetic energy spectra at day 20, as also shown in Fig. \ref{fig::ke_spectra_nits}, and the potential vorticity field, as observed in Fig. \ref{fig::vort_nits_day20}.
 Both the SUPG and downwinded trial function kinetic energy spectra are closer to the theoretical profile for two dimensional turbulence of $k^{-3}$ (for spherical harmonic wavenumber $k$).

 SUPG schemes are typically run with a more sophisticated representation of $\tau$ so that this may scale with both the time derivative and the advective term (and any other additional terms in the underlying equation \cite{AT04}).
 To this end the experiments were re-run with a value of $\tau=(2/\Delta t + |\boldsymbol{u}_h|/(2\sqrt{|J|}))^{-1}$.
 Once more, the potential enstrophy results were remarkably similar between the SUPG and downwinded trial function schemes.
 However the number of iterations required to achieve convergence was reduced for both schemes, with the SUPG scheme showing the greatest improvement, such that the average number of iterations between the two schemes was almost the same over the course of the simulations, as show in Fig. \ref{fig::tau_dt_udq_nits}.